COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Officials reported a drop in new cases on January 17, 2022, with the province reporting 239 COVID-19 cases.
 With 416 recoveries, there are now 5,325 known, active cases.
 Fifteen people are in hospital due to COVID-19, with 12 in non-critical care and three in ICU.
 During a media briefing the same day, Minister Haggie was asked by The Telegram reporter Peter Jackman how many long-term care homes in the province currently have cases within their staff and residents.
 Haggie stated there are "80 cases" and that includes staff and residents within acute, long-term care, congregate and personal care homes.
 Haggie told another journalist that there are currently 826 health-care workers in isolation, as of the morning of January 17, 2022.

 There were 295 new COVID-19 cases reported on January 18, 2022, along with 2,453 recoveries and two deaths.
-The deaths were both males who resided in the Eastern Health region, and were 70 years of age and above.
-There are 14 people in hospital receiving care due to COVID-19, 11 in non-critical care and three in critical care.
+The deaths were both males who resided in the Eastern Health region, and were 70 years of age or above.
+There are 14 people in the hospital receiving care due to COVID-19, 11 in non-critical care and three in critical care.
 The province is now reporting 3,166 active cases.
 As well, the Department of Education announced that their decision on whether students will return to in-class instruction on Monday, January 24, 2022, has been deferred to Thursday, January 20, 2022.

 On January 19, 2022, officials announced a spike in cases, with the ministry reporting 511 new COVID-19 cases.
 There were also 471 recoveries in the last 24-hours, leaving 3,205 active cases.
 Four more people were admitted to hospital due to COVID-19 since yesterday's update; there are now 14 in non-critical care and four in critical care.